 The location of a spinal cord injury determines which parts of the body are affected.
 More extensive disability, including paralysis and breathing difficulties, results from injuries sustained to the top of the spine (or cervical vertebrae).
 Muscle spasms, loss of sensation, numbness, and paralysis are all common for spinal cord injury victims.

-Treatment for Spinal Cord Injuries
+Treatment for Colorado Springs Spinal Cord Injuries

 To avoid long-term effects, a spinal cord injury necessitates immediate medical attention.
 Injections of Corticosteroid drugs may help alleviate swelling.
 And, in some circumstances, emergency surgery may be required.
 Different injuries dictate different treatments, including physical therapy, occupational therapy, and other rehabilitation services.
 Sadly, there is currently no cure for spinal cord injuries.

 Compensation for Spinal Cord Injuries